WayfaringBloke/dnd/writing/pub/World.md

 - OGs - Texans - Professional

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.
-The "unions" function more like agencies, offering workers
+The "unions" function more like agencies, paying workers per action in the factory.

 ### Old Town
 From before the Cobalt deposits were discovered, the old town still shows a simpler time of wooden houses painted in bright colors.
 Once a rather nice middle class town, the departure of Royal West also caused a mass exodus of the middle classes, who no longer felt safe.
 A mistake at a few real estate focused investment firms led to them buying up all these houses as the middle class fled, and due to complex accounting selling would realise their losses from this destroying the reputations of their firms.
 These investors employ varying levels of security on their buildings but have very little investment in preventing crime from happening outside their land.